ChecksumDev/lumen/README.md

 ## Benchmarks 📊

 These benchmarks were performed on a Ryzen 9 3900X with 32GB of RAM.
-Feel free to run the benchmarks yourself by running `cargo bench` in the project directory.
+Feel free to run the benchmarks yourself by running `cargo bench` in the project directory with a release server running.

+> **WARNING:** The benchmark will create many 1MB files, and will **DELETE ALL** uploads by the test user when it is finished.

 ![Benchmark](assets/benchmarks.svg)